-As one studies the subject one discovers there are rather persistent antagonist views of the Thai energy lines (Sen) and acupressure-points outline.
-And subsequently it’s hard not to get the impression there’s something wrong with the picture….
+As one studies the subject one discovers there are rather persistent antagonist views of the Thai Sen Energy Lines and acupressure points outline.
+And subsequently it’s hard not to get the impression there’s something wrong with the picture.

 Yet, does one need knowledge of the Sen to be a capable Thai Massage practitioner or therapist?
-I would say—not necessarily.
-A case in point of this is the fact that there are superb and exceptional healers in the high north of Thailand “doing Thai Massage,” who don’t have any knowledge whatsoever of the so-called Sen or Energy Lines.
+I would say — not necessarily.
+A case in point of this is the fact that there are superb and exceptional healers in the high north of Thailand “doing Thai Massage,” who don’t have any knowledge whatsoever of the so-called Sib Sen or Energy Lines.

 But then, why would one make up a conceptual foundation?

 First of all, I’m sure there’s no deliberate fraud or faking implicated here.
-I reckon the theoretical foundations of Thai Massage (and Thai Healing in general) came about after a very long history of trial and error, look and feel and— (curative) results.
-Experience—that is!
+I reckon that the theoretical foundations of Thai Massage (and Thai Healing Arts in general) came about after a very long history of trial and error, look and feel and (curative) results.
+Experience!

-Let’s see it this way—I don’t really believe Doctor Jivaka Kummar Bacha saw 72.000 energy lines appearing in deep meditation, and I can’t imagine he actually did a Cobra-pose on a recipient either.
+Let’s see it this way — I don’t really believe that Doctor Jivaka Komarabhacca saw 72,000 energy lines appearing in deep meditation, and I can’t imagine he actually did the Cobra-pose on a recipient either.
 Do you?

 So, what does this teach us?

-As a Thai Massage practitioner, I noticed that I didn’t need any theory to do “the work.”
-What I did, was in fact entirely based on experience.
-On having done a whole lot of sessions and learning from them.
+As a Thai Massage practitioner, I have noticed that I don’t need any theory to do “the work.”
+What I do, is in fact entirely based on experience.
+On having done a whole lot of sessions and learning from those.

-I think that looking at a teacher’s or practitioner’s work and— feeling, doing sessions myself and learning from those, would’ve most likely been enough to learn me what I know now.
+I think that simply looking at a teacher’s or therapist’s work and — feeling, doing sessions myself and learning from those, would’ve been another way to learn me what I know now.